How to Stop Invalid Clicks and Protect Your Budget

 Blocking IP addresses is an important exercise, but one without an end in sight.
 Once you block a handful of IP addresses, more often than not, fraudsters will simply obtain new ones and continue to perform click fraud on your PPC ads.

 Anti-fraud solutions are specialized third parties, with deep knowledge of traffic and marketing events.
 They scan the traffic and root out sources deemed to be illegitimate traffic.
-This evidence, in the form of reports and charts, can be used by businesses to defend their position in the conversations with certain ad networks.
+This evidence, in the form of reports and charts, can be used by businesses to defend their position in conversations with certain ad networks.

 Prevent click fraud before it occurs